-Shadows in the Night – Extract – Chapter 1
+Shadows In The Night – Extract – Chapter 1

 It was a beautiful August dawn, the best sort of summer weather.
 The only thing that spoilt it was the body.
 I didn’t notice him at first.
 I unbolted the front door and strolled out across the forecourt, and up the short track to the main road, enjoying the fresh morning air.
 The market day traffic was coming down the hill, heading into town.
 I watched three farmers leading donkeys loaded with baskets of vegetables, then a creaking ox-cart piled with sacks, and two barefoot girls carrying a cage of chickens and driving some goats.
 The goats scattered as one of our neighbours trotted past in a smart Roman two-wheeled gig, calling out “’Morning, Aurelia,” and I gave him a wave.
 A gang of native field-slaves shambled into view, driven uphill by a couple of mounted Roman overseers with whips.
 One of the natives turned and spat in my direction when the overseers weren’t looking.
 The low sunlight coloured everything gold, even the scruffy slaves.